mozman/ezdxf/docs/source/tables/dimstyle_table_entry.rst

 Controls placement of text and arrowheads when there is insufficient space between the extension lines. (default=3)

+.. attribute:: DimStyle.dxf.dimtxsty

+Text style used for dimension text by name.

 .. attribute:: DimStyle.dxf.dimtxsty_handle

-Text style used for dimension text, handle of referenced style.
+Text style used for dimension text by handle of STYLE entry.
+(use :attr:`DimStyle.dxf.dimtxsty` to get/set text style by name)

+.. attribute:: DimStyle.dxf.dimldrblk

+Specify arrowhead used for leaders by name.

 .. attribute:: DimStyle.dxf.dimldrblk_handle

-Controls the type of arrowhead used for leaders, handle of referenced block.
+Specify arrowhead used for leaders by handle of referenced block.
+(use :attr:`DimStyle.dxf.dimldrblk` to get/set arrowhead by name)

 .. attribute:: DimStyle.dxf.dimblk_handle

 Block type to use for both arrowheads, handle of referenced block.
+(use :attr:`DimStyle.dxf.dimblk` to get/set arrowheads by name)

 .. attribute:: DimStyle.dxf.dimblk1_handle

 Block type to use for first arrowhead, handle of referenced block.
+(use :attr:`DimStyle.dxf.dimblk1` to get/set arrowhead by name)

 .. attribute:: DimStyle.dxf.dimblk2_handle

 Block type to use for second arrowhead, handle of referenced block.
+(use :attr:`DimStyle.dxf.dimblk2` to get/set arrowhead by name)

 .. attribute:: DimStyle.dxf.dimlwd